Northrop Grumman MQ-4C Triton: Contract competition

 The BAMS UAS was acquired for the U.S. Navy as a Department of Defense Acquisition Category (ACAT) 1D program and on 22 April 2008, Northrop Grumman received the BAMS contract worth $1.16 billion.
 Lockheed Martin filed a formal protest with the U.S. Government Accountability Office (GAO) two weeks later.
-On 11 August 2008 the GAO ruled to uphold the Navy's selection of Northrop Grumman.
+On 11 August 2008 the GAO upheld the Navy's selection of Northrop Grumman.
 In September 2010, the BAMS aircraft was designated the MQ-4C.

 Initial development

-Official unveiling took place on 14 June 2012 at Palmdale, California.
-During the event, it was announced that the Navy had approved the name "Triton" for the aircraft.
-The first flight of the MQ-4C by aircraft Bureau Number (BuNo) 168457 occurred 22 May 2013, followed by subsequent test flights at Edwards AFB, California and NAS Patuxent River, Maryland.
-Initial Operational Capability (IOC) was planned for December 2015 but slipped to 2017.
+During the official unveiling ceremony on 14 June 2012 at Palmdale, California, Navy officials announced that the aircraft had been named Triton.
+The first flight of the MQ-4C—aircraft Bureau Number (BuNo) 168457—occurred on 22 May 2013, followed by test flights at Edwards Air Force Base, California, and Naval Air Station Patuxent River, Maryland.
+Initial operational capability (IOC) was planned for December 2015 but slipped to 2017.

-The U.S. Navy plans a fleet of 68 MQ-4Cs and 117 P-8As to replace the aging P-3C Orion force.
-Approximately 40 MQ-4Cs will be based at various sites, predominantly home stations or overseas deployment sites for Navy P-8A and P-3C aircraft.
+The U.S. Navy planned to buy 68 MQ-4Cs and 117 P-8As to replace its aging P-3C Orions.
+About 40 MQ-4Cs will be based at various sites, predominantly home stations or overseas deployment sites for Navy P-8A and P-3C aircraft.
 This includes an unspecified location in Hawaii (most likely MCAS Kaneohe Bay); NAS Jacksonville, Florida; Kadena Air Base, Japan; NAS Point Mugu, California, and NAS Sigonella, Italy.
 The Air Force Times reported on 14 September 2012, that the system will also be stationed at Andersen Air Force Base, Guam.

 In August 2013, the Navy paused the development of the "sense and avoid" radar system that would enable the MQ-4C to avoid other aircraft.
 The Triton would have been the first unmanned aircraft to be fitted with such a system, but the system was behind schedule and over budget.
 The radar system remains a requirement in the program, but budgetary and technology pressures have forced the Navy to defer integrating it onto the aircraft.
 The Navy and Northrop Grumman are working to determine when the sense-and-avoid system can be included into the production line.